PoshSec/PoshSec/README.md

 **New Features**
 - Get-SecADComputerInventory - Gets all computer objects inside users Active Directory domain.
 - Get-SecAllADAccount - Gets all accounts in an Active Directory domain.
+- Get-SecDomainAdmins - Gets domain admins from current or specified domain.
 - New Auditing Sub Module.
 Commands include
 	* Get-SecNewProcessCreation - Checks the Security Event Log for Process Creation Events.
 - New Intrusion Detection Sub Module